paper-skyline/ftnt_sdwan/SD-WAN with ADVPN Hub-Spoke.md

         set dstaddr "hub-subnets"
         set schedule "always"
-        set service "ALL" # Also take into account any SD-WAN Services and Health Checks set action accept
+        set service "ALL" # Also take into account any SD-WAN Services and Health Checks set tcp-session-without-syn all # This is necessary on the hubs for cross-FTG sessions in dual-hub or ADVPN; disables stateful inspection on traffic matching this rule. set action accept
         set logtraffic all
         # May also want to enable some basic security profiles to inspect traffic coming into Hub from Spokes